-Each camera comes with a user-removable IR filter; for details on the transmission please see the Specs tab.
-If the filter is removed, it can be replaced with a user-supplied Ø1" (Ø25 mm) filter or another optic up to 4 mm thick; please see the camera manual (found under the red Docs icon below) for details.
+replaced with a user-supplied Ø1" (Ø25 mm) filter or another optic up to 4 mm thick; please see the camera manual (found under the red Docs icon below) for details.

-The cameras feature standard C-Mount (1.000"-32) threading, and Thorlabs provides a full line of thread-to-thread adapters for compatibility with other thread standards, including the SM1 (1.035"-40) threading used on our Ø1" Lens Tubes.
-The front face also has 4-40 tapped holes for compatibility with our 60 mm Cage System.
-Four 1/4"-20 tapped holes, one on each side of the housing, are compatible with our Ø1" posts.
-These flexible mounting options make Thorlabs' scientific cameras the ideal choice for integrating into home-built imaging systems as well as those based on commercial microscopes.
+The cameras have standard C-Mount (1.000"-32) threading, and Thorlabs provides a full line of thread-to-thread adapters for compatibility with other thread standards, including the SM1 (1.035"-40) threading used on our Ø1" Lens Tubes.
+The front face also features 4-40 tapped holes for compatibility with our 60 mm Cage System.
+Four 1/4"-20 tapped holes, one on each side of the housing, are compatible with our \emptyset 1" posts.
+These flexible mounting options make Thorlabs' cameras the ideal choice for integrating into home-built imaging systems as well as those based on commercial microscopes.